 Posted on June 11, 2021

-CMS has proposed to sunset the Web Interface in 2024, so this will no longer be a data submission option going forward for Accountable Care Organizations (ACOs).
-ACOs participating in the Medicare Shared Saving Program (MSSP) will be required to report on all-payer eCQM/CQM MIPS measures established under the new APM Performance Pathway (APP).
-While these changes will present some challenges for ACOs, this article provides some tips to help prepare for the end of the Web Interface and to support compliance with the new reporting requirements.
+CMS will sunset the Web Interface after the 2024 performance year, so this will no longer be a data submission option going forward for Accountable Care Organizations (ACOs).
+Beginning in 2025 ACOs participating in the Medicare Shared Saving Program (MSSP) will be required to report on all-payer eCQM/CQM MIPS measures established under the new APM Performance Pathway (APP).
+While these changes will present some challenges for ACOs, this article provides tips to help prepare for the end of the Web Interface and to support compliance with the new reporting requirements.

 When Will ACOs Have to Report the APP Measures?

 In response to ACOs’ concerns regarding the transition to reporting on eCQMs/MIPS CQMs, CMS is extending the Web Interface through 2024.
 ACOs will be required to report the three APP eCQMs/MIPS CQMs (focused on diabetes, depression screening, and hypertension) via a registry like MDinteractive or an EHR in 2025.
 A longer transition period was established to give ACOs more time to prepare for the changes.